 Each year we have the new adventure of building a classroom community of learners who are collaborative and creative.
-Students who know what the rules are, and how to follow them so we can teach them the best we can.

-2. Notice and Note Positive Behaviors
+Step 2: Notice and Note Positive Behaviors

 The second task is to have a chart ready that says “How to be the best I can be”.

 As the day goes on I “notice” things the students are doing.

 For example: “I see that Suzie is looking right at me, ready to listen for directions.
 Do you think this is helping her to be the best she can be?”

 “I heard Johnny give Suzie a compliment!
 Do you think that is helping him be the best he can be?”

 I really really focus on the positive behaviors during the early stages.
 As these situations come up, I add them to the list!

 Step 3: Set Class Rules